Patricia Morgan (transgender woman)

 Patricia Anne Morgan (also known as Patricia Anne Glavocich, born 12 March 1939 – died 1986?) was an American businesswoman and former sex worker who became, in the early 1960s, one of the earliest people to undergo gender reassignment surgery in the United States.

+Morgan moved to New York at the age of 15 or 16 and after around 4 years of living there, was sentenced to 3 years in prison for assault and theft.
+Her gender reassignment surgeries took place in 1961/1962.

 She was one of the patients of the pioneering surgeon Elmer Belt.
 In 1973, she published her autobiography, The Man-Maid Doll, in which she describes her experience of early experimental surgery in detail.

+Morgan later started a chauffer company, the Bunny Limousine Service, which ran for about a year.
+She was also offered a show in Greenwich Village, but declined.